googlemaps/android-maps-utils/README.md

 ## Migration Guide

-Improvements made in version [1.0.0](https://github.com/googlemaps/android-maps-utils/releases/tag/1.0.0) of the library to support multiple layers on the map, caused breaking changes to versions prior to it.
+Improvements made in version [1.0.0](https://github.com/googlemaps/android-maps-utils/releases/tag/1.0.0) of the library to support multiple layers on the map caused breaking changes to versions prior to it.
 These changes also modify behaviors that are documented in the [Maps SDK for Android Maps documentation](https://developers.google.com/maps/documentation/android-sdk/intro) site.
 This section outlines all those changes and how you can migrate to use this library since version 1.0.0.

 ### Adding Click Events

 Click events originate in the layer-specific object that added the marker/ground overlay/polyline/polygon.
-Internally in each layer, the click handlers are passed to the marker, ground overlay, polyline, or polygon `Collection` object.
+In each layer, the click handlers are passed to the marker, ground overlay, polyline, or polygon `Collection` object.

 ```java
 // Clustering